-Tools like Perfect Audience allow you to capture your user’s cookie information which you can then use to distribute ads on Facebook, Twitter, and the web.
+Tools like Perfect Audience allow you to capture your user’s cookie information which you can then use to distribute ads on Facebook, Twitter, and the web to increase blog traffic.

 You can also do this through email where you can add an email pixel to see who opens your email using a browser and retarget from there.

 41. Influencer Search

 Search for influencers using a cheap automation tool like Ninja Outreach and spark up some new relationships (it’s got a 14-day free trial, and there’s a lot you can do in 14 days).

 Ask influential bloggers if you can write a guest post on their blog, or if they’d like to write a post on yours.

 Or write really substantial content on your own website that relates to a popular post on theirs, and ask if they’d like to provide additional value to their readers by linking to it.